cloudspannerecosystem/website/content/home.md

   a new Spanner database populated with data from pg_dump.

 * [spanner-cli](https://github.com/cloudspannerecosystem/spanner-cli):
   spanner-cli is an interactive command line tool, inspired by the mysql utility.
-It allows you to control your Cloud Spanner databases with idiomatic database commands, such as SHOW TABLES or SELECT/INSERT/UPDATE/DELETE.
+It allows you to control your Cloud Spanner databases with idiomatic database commands, such as SHOW TABLES or SELECT / INSERT / UPDATE / DELETE.

 * [spanner-dump](https://github.com/cloudspannerecosystem/spanner-dump):
   spanner-dump is a command line tool for exporting a Cloud Spanner